 This course is designed to provide an in-depth study of the development of the young child.
-Course includes discussion of the historical roots of early childhood programs.
-Reevaluation of personal early childhood philosophy and knowledge of developmentally appropriate practices for young children plus a research project are required.
-Field experience is required.
+Course includes discussion of the physical, cognitive and social emotional development of children from early childhood through adolescence.
+A research project is required..